redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-way-of-working/chapter2.md

 14. Finally use the VMs ip address and go to the web site to confirm the web page upgrade showing RHEL 10 logos.

 This is to show how we update the base OS on an existing deployment.
-Usually this will be done during an application, or in this case, a homepage update.
+Usually this will be done during an application, or in this case, a webpage update.

 ## Upgrade the database server to RHEL 10